nwrenger/schiller-db/README.md

-# Schillernover's Database Managment or for short SNDM
+# Schillernover's Database Management or for Short SNDM

-A repo with the Server-side Backend for the SNDI (Schillernova's Database Interface).
+A repo with the server-side backend and the frontend (SNDI, Schillernova's Database Interface).

 ### Download